davidbarreto/automations/leetcode-solutions-downloader/README.md

 ### Create and edit your config file

-Edit config.json and fill in your:
+Edit `config.json` and fill in your:

-leetcode_session: Your LeetCode session cookie
-csrftoken: Your CSRF token cookie
+`leetcode_session`: Your LeetCode session cookie `csrftoken`: Your CSRF token cookie
-output_dir: Directory path where solutions will be saved
+`output_dir`: Directory path where solutions will be saved

 ### Run the script